nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  added percentage for usage values in admin organization list
 -  added (enabled) adaptive bitrate metrics for premium level customers
 -  improved zoom for usage: now also displays referrer and related organization
--  improved concurrent viewer calculation: script will not abort processing for subsequent organizations and streams if an error occurs
 -  improved: load data for a world map category when it was selected by the user
 -  improved: world map options can now be shared with URL sharing
--  improved: only use one term aggregation for each Elasticsearch query for better performance
 -  improved: limited "GBytes per ..." widgets to 1k results for better performance
 -  improved play/buffer ratio calculation
 -  fixed handling of special characters for URL sharing
 -  fixed: URL sharing would not switch to specified view if user had to login first
 -  fixed: zoom Top10 list of stream names did not show correct usage
--  fixed for admin: content of filter drop down menus were not always correctly updated when switching to another organization
--  removed old unused h5live pull tokens

 ## 2.8 - Insight

 -  added analytics URL sharing
 -  added: the admin organization list is now searchable for email addresses
 -  added usage current month to admin organization overview
--  added admin option to switch between metrics level
--  added H5Live token for customer Aerodyne
 -  improved: playout counts for ABR view were limited to 10k
 -  improved buffering/play ratio, invalid values where bufferingTotal is bigger than elapsedTotal are omitted
--  improved: do not show negative latency values on world map, because of invalid values stored in Elasticsearch
 -  improved caching for month-to-date metric
--  improved use of local cache on the backend
 -  improved canceling of requests when switching to another view
--  improved: monolithic "BytesController" has been split up into single protocol controllers
 -  fixed: playout count on world map was wrong for numbers below 10
 -  fixed: user selected date was not always displayed correctly in the headline of single metrics
 -  fixed: time span selection for "Absolute" worked inconsistently